16192 Coastal Hwy, Lewes, DE 19958-3608

 We can put our theme of interest in the spotlight because it’s in the top three essential things to bring camping with you.
 No camper ever leaves home without their shelter, sleeping bag, and sleeping pad.
 This is the reason why we believe that you need the best sleeping pad for car camping!

-Except for the comfort and insulation your sleeping mat gives you, it is also a great way to protect you from the cold ground.
+Besides the comfort and insulation your sleeping mat gives you, it is also a great way to protect you from the cold ground.
 When you’re sleeping in your sleeping bag and compressing the insulation inside of it, the ability to store heat minimizes.
 When sleeping without a sleeping pad, the ground will “steal” heat from your body and make you constantly cold.
 Your health might depend on it too, because when sleeping without a sleeping pad, you are risking hypothermia.

 - Heat conservation